murali1996/nlp-notes/README.md

-## Natural Language Understanding and Processing - English
+## Mono-Lingual NLU
+:bulb: Many of these works consider English Language datasets and tasks
-### Some common evaluation for NLU
+### Evaluation for NLU
 1. [SentEval: An Evaluation Toolkit for Universal Sentence Representations, Conneau et al. 2018a][Conneau et al. 2018a] [[Site]](https://github.com/facebookresearch/SentEval)
 1. [GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding, Wang et al. 2018][Wang et al. 2018] [[Site]](https://gluebenchmark.com/leaderboard)
 1. [What you can cram into a single $&!#\* vector: Probing sentence embeddings for linguistic properties, Conneau et al 2018b][Conneau et al 2018b]